 Canellakis is an artist of the Chamber Music Society of Lincoln Center, in which he performs regularly in Alice Tully Hall and on tour.
 He is also a regular guest artist at many of the world's leading music festivals, including Santa Fe, Ravinia, Music@Menlo, Bard, Bridgehampton, La Jolla, Hong Kong, Moab, Music in the Vineyards, and Saratoga Springs.
 In addition, he was recently named Artistic Director of Chamber Music Sedona, in Arizona.

-A graduate of the Curtis Institute of Music and New England Conservatory, his teachers have included Orlando Cole, Peter Wiley, Paul Katz, and Madeleine Golz.
+A graduate of the Curtis Institute of Music and New England Conservatory, his teachers have included Orlando Cole, Peter Wiley, Paul Katz, and Madeleine Golz at Manhattan School of Music Precollege.
 He was a member of the Bowers Program (formerly CMS Two), and has also been in residence at Carnegie Hall as a member of Ensemble Connect.

 Filmmaking and acting are special interests of Mr. Canellakis.
 He has produced, directed, and starred in several short films and music videos, including his popular comedy web series "Conversations with Nick Canellakis.”
 His latest film, “Thin Walls,” has been nominated for awards at many prominent film festivals.
 His films and videos can be found on his website at nicholascanellakis.com.